Update (04 July 2025): This article has been updated to show the first leaked images of the Boombox 4.

 JBL’s Boombox series is beloved for its powerful stereo sound and easy-to-carry design.
 It is influenced by classic boombox speakers of the 1980s and 90s, but with a modern twist.
-Although JBL has yet to make any official announcements about the Boombox 4, we believe its announcement isn’t too far away.
-Keep reading to understand why we think this, what features it’s likely to have, and if it’s going to be worth upgrading to from the Boombox 3.
+Although there’s long been speculation about this speaker’s features, design, and release date, we finally have our first views of the Boombox 4, and some refined release date expectations.

 Table of Contents